CosmeticsLaire/CosmeticsLaire/README.md

  <div align="left">

 * Any/All pronouns (Agender)
-* C+H is HEAVILY encouraged!
-I love cuddling cuz i think its cute and awesome:P
+* C+H is HEAVILY encouraged
-* OPEN TO MAKING FRIENDS!
-Though I am very shy and timid at first but I do warm up quickly :3
+* I am friendly and I love making friends! ^^
 * w2i is encouraged as well since i am mostly offtab or doing something
-* Dyslexic and dense - PLS be forward or at least not vague
+* Dyslexic and dense - PLEASE be forward or at least not vague
 <div align="left">
 </details>